hrishim/llvl_prog1_book/src/integer_inst.md

 RUN_COMMAND: make run
 ```

-## What we learned this chapter
+## What we learnt this chapter
    - Arrays and how they appear in memory
    - Integer instructions - ADD, SUB, TST, MUL
    - Transferring data between registers - MOV
    - Bit operations - AND, EOR, ORR, ASR, LSL, LSR, ROR

 In this section we learnt a few commonly used AArch64 integer instructions.
 There are several more integer instructions, and also different forms of the above instructions, defined in the ISA.
-We leave it to the reader to look up the [Arm ARM](https://developer.arm.com/documentation/ddi0487/ga) for a comprehensive list.
+We leave it to the reader to look up the [ARM ARM](https://developer.arm.com/documentation/ddi0487/ga) for a comprehensive list.